 Over the years, particular attention has been paid to the protective effects of cranberries on the urinary tract.
 These studies show that inCranberriesThe polyphenols found in it help resist the adhesion of E. coli bacteria to the vagina and bladder.
 Urinary tract problems can occur in infants, children, and men, but are more common in women in general.

-Women are more vulnerable to urinary tract infection because their body structure is more exposed to external contaminations.
-Research says over 50% of women suffer a UTI unitary tract infection their lifetimes, and approximately 25% of women have at least one recurrence.
-Activities such as penis penetration and sexual stimulation can expose the vagina to bacterial infections.
-Secondly, since the vaginal opening is located very close to the anus in women, unclean wipes lead from back to front may result in infection.
+Women are more prone to urinary tract problems due to their body structure that is more exposed to external pollution.
+Studies have shown that more than half of women have experienced urinary tract discomfort in their lifetime, and about 25% women will have at least one recurrence.
+Sexual activity exposes the vagina to bacterial infections.
+And because women's vaginal opening is near the anus, wiping from back to front may allow bacteria to enter the urethra.

-CranberriesIt is a sour and astringent red fruit, commonly found in North America.
-People have begun to study the potential effects of cranberry products in the treatment of urinary tract infections.
-The most tested products are fruit juice and tablets or capsules containing cranberry extract or powdered fruit ingredients.
+CranberriesIt is a sour red fruit commonly found in North America.
+Research has been done on the potential effects of cranberry products, with the most tested products being fruit juices and tablets or capsules containing cranberry extract or powdered fruit ingredients.

-CranberriesContains a high concentration of polyphenols.
-When the body ingests cranberries, these polyphenols will act as an anti-sticking effect.
-In other words, they prevent bacteria from sticking to the vagina or bladder wall.
-Once this works, frequent urination has a great chance of expelling harmful bacteria from the body and even prevent the risk of infection.
+CranberriesContains a high concentration of polyphenols, which act as an anti-sticking agent when the body ingests cranberries.
+That is, they prevent bacteria from adhering to the vaginal or bladder walls.
+Once this works, frequent draining has a good chance of flushing harmful bacteria out of the body.

 A 2013 study administered cranberry to 28 women with a history of recurrent urinary tract infection.
 The two-week consumption period showed a reduction in the overall numbers of E. coli in the intestine.